ankschoubey/blog/src/content/post/dev-life/clean-code/clean-code-leave-it-better-than-you-found-it.md

 ---
 toc: false
 comments: true
-description: Atomic Habits applied to code.
+excerpt: Atomic Habits applied to code.
 Thanks James Clear.
 tags:
  - clean-code
  - business
 publishDate: 2020-01-06T20:42:15.137147
 title: Leave it better than you found it
-permalink: /leave_it_better/
+slug: /leave_it_better/
 ---

 Code is much more like a work of art/craft that people consider it.